Last month, my friend Cassie brought a new variety of Anthurium and assigned her daughter plant care.

 However, take some tips from below to have a successful propagation process.

-- Cut the required stem portion using a clean knife.
+- Cut a healthy stem portion in 6 inches using a clean knife.

 - After cutting the sections, dip the cut side of the stem into the rooting hormone before planting.

-- Use the same potting mix in which the mother plant was growing for propagating new cuttings.
+- Use the same potting mix in which the mother plant grew to propagate new cuttings.

-- Water the soil lightly to dampen it.
+- Water the soil lightly to dampen it and mist the cutting once a week.

 If the cuttings produce new leaves within four to six weeks, they have formed new roots.